-There are a ton of interesting nurse practitioner jobs, but no matter what specialty you choose, they all have a few things in common; they’re rigorous, exhausting, super fulfilling, and they all have a great nurse practitioner salary to reward you for your hard work.
+There are a ton of interesting nurse practitioner jobs out there.
+No matter what specialty you choose, they all have a few things in common: they’re rigorous, exhausting, super fulfilling, and they all have a great nurse practitioner salary to reward you for your hard work.

-Helping people as a nurse practitioner is a noble job, but sometimes those NP jobs can leave you totally worn out, so it’s nice to know your efforts will be compensated!
-We’ve put together a list of the most popular NP jobs and their average salaries, so you can see what you’re really in for once you make it past your nurse practitioner graduation.
+Helping people as a nurse practitioner is a noble job, but sometimes those jobs can leave you totally worn out.
+Thankfully, it’s nice to know your efforts will be compensated!
+We’ve put together a list of the most popular NP jobs and their average salaries for you.
+See what you’re really in for once you make it past your nurse practitioner graduation.

 If you’re interested in mental health, working as a psychiatric nurse practitioner will give you the opportunity to really dive into the field to help counsel patients with mental health disorders.
 It’s a lot of tough work and the requirements involve a master’s degree with a specialty in psychiatric nursing.
 With an average base pay of $90,000 a year, you are well compensated for your efforts.
-Currently, PNPs are needed more now than ever before, as mental health care awareness continues to grow across the United States, and even overseas.
+As mental health care awareness continues to grow across the United States and overseas, PNPs are needed more now than ever before.

-If you’re looking for a position that’s similar to that of a primary care physician, a family nurse practitioner job is most likely what you’re looking for.
-FNPs tend to have many of the same responsibilities as a primary care physician, such as patient consultations, assessments, and prescribing medications and treatments, and they often work in the same kind of atmosphere, including medical offices, clinics, and hospitals.
+Looking for a position that’s similar to that of a primary care physician?
+A family nurse practitioner job is most likely what you’re looking for!
+FNPs tend to have many of the same responsibilities as a primary care physician.
+Such as patient consultations, assessments, and prescribing medications and treatments.
+Additionally, they often work in the same kind of atmosphere, including medical offices, clinics, and hospitals.
 FNPs typically make less than a doctor, with an annual average income of $89,000 a year.

-However, their career is always in demand.
-In many states, FNPs are even allowed to have their own practice, so with this certification you’d most likely never be without a job.
-To become a family nurse practitioner, a master’s degree and board certification is required.
-It’s a long road, but Picmonic can assist you in passing your certifications, by reviewing over 900 key nursing topics and 8000+ facts in a fast and efficient way (psst: you can try Picmonic for free!)
+However, this career is always in demand.
+In many states, FNPs are even allowed to have their own practice.
+With this certification, you’d most likely never be without a job.
+To become an FNP, a master’s degree and board certification are required.
+It’s a long road, but Picmonic can assist you in passing your certifications, by reviewing over 1,400 key nursing topics and 16,000+ facts faster, and more effectively.

 Neonatal nurse practitioners provide care to infants, newborns, and even fetuses still inside the womb.
 Their primary job is to take care of babies who are sick or premature, which means specialized training as a neonatal NP can take several years to complete.
-The average salary falls between $70,000 and $90,000, and by 2020, neonatal is set to grow by 13 percent, making this area of focus one of the more popular choices for future NPs.
+The average salary falls between $70,000 and $90,000.
+By 2020, neonatal is set to grow by 13%, making this area of focus one of the more popular choices for future NPs.